ryanpfalz/GPT-RAG/docs/GH-SETUP.md

 This document outlines the steps to set up a multi-environment workflow to deploy infrastructure and services to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.

-> [!NOTE]
-> Note that additional steps may be required when working with the Zero Trust Architecture Deployment to handle deploying to a network-isolated environment.
-This guide is currently focused on deploying the Basic Architecture Deployment.

 # Assumptions:

 - This example assumes you're using a GitHub organization with GitHub environments